iQuerz/iQScript/README.md

 *Checks for updates regularly and offers to download the new version installer*

-## Current Version: 2.4.3
+## Current Version: 2.5.0
-Fixed "Right Win button not working" issue.
+New feature: Alt + \ for toggling the script on and off.
+Switched to windows toast notifications.

 ## Version History:
+**v2.4**: (Added dynamic location assignment for popup features)
 **v2.3**: (Arrow keys simulation feature now works with every keyboard layout.
 Big installer improvements.)
 **v2.2**: (Bugfixes.
 Small QOL changes.
 Hosting migrated away from GH LFS.)
 **v2.1**: (Added shift and ctrl modifiers to "Alt + 8, 9 or 0" feature.
 Installer is now packed into one `.exe`.)